An inspiring afternoon of film, story, breath and presence with two Guinness World Record holders — live in person

 WHO IS IT FOR?

-This event is for people who love the ocean, movement, real stories, and exploring what it means to meet challenge with more presence:
+This event is for people who love the ocean, movement, real stories, and exploring what it means to live with more courage, calm and presence.

 Runners